The Doubting Voice Inside Your Mind

-This negative self-talk keeps us holding back and is an inconvenient distraction and certainly not helpful when we want to try something new.
+This negative self-talk keeps us holding back and is an inconvenient distraction.
+It is certainly not advantageous when we want to try something new.

-How can we ignore this nagging voice inside our minds?
+How can we silence this doubting voice inside our minds?

-By simply, recognising it, talking to it and then by making it disappear.
-We all have our doubts in our minds and this is the language we speak to ourselves.
-This is the internal dialogue you have with yourself very often during the day.
-They often appear in What if…?
+We can silence this doubtful voice by simply recognising it, conversing with it, and turning the volume down.
+Over time, you will find that the voice is not as loud anymore.
+You can also feel it in your nervous system.
+You feel calmer.
+We all have our doubts in our minds, and this is the language we speak to ourselves.
+This is the internal dialogue you have with yourself very frequently during the day.
 Fear is attached to it as the voice in your mind has one primary function and that is to protect you.

 Somewhere in your life, you might have experienced that people laughed at you.
 That feeling of being laughed at has manifested as an emotion and your subconscious mind doesn’t forget.
-So, when you experience someone laughing at you, that very same feeling gets triggered.
-The process is that it gets pushed up from your subconscious to your conscious mind and you start to keep quiet by not voicing your opinion because in the back of your mind there is this memory of being laughed at and the emotion attached to it to just top it a bit more.
-Consequently, you are then reluctant to speak up in meetings or other occasions because your ego, the conscious mind, wants to protect you.
-You protecting yourself.
+It is embedded in your nervous system, which is linked to your brain.
+The limbic brain is responsible for processing this emotion.
+This is the emotional centre in your brain, and as children, we only process with our limbic brain – the primitive brain.
+So, when you experience someone laughing at you, that very same feeling gets triggered in your nervous sytem and it happens at a speed you are not even aware of.
+Autopilot.
+The process is that it gets pushed up from your subconscious to your conscious mind and you start to keep quiet by not voicing your opinion because in the back of your mind there is this memory of being laughed at and the emotion attached to it.
+Consequently, you are reluctant to speak up in meetings or other occasions because your ego, the limbic mind, wants to protect you.
+That is its job.

 Possible negative self-talk: